cuplsensor/cupldeploy/README.md

 The 3 services run on a single Docker instance using [Docker Compose](https://docs.docker.com/compose/).
 Each is defined in [docker-compose.yml](docker-compose.yml):

 1. [Nginx-certbot](https://hub.docker.com/r/staticfloat/nginx-certbot/) runs the web server, **Nginx**.
 This acts as a *reverse proxy*.
 It rewrites requests received over TCP/IP into the [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) protocol, which is standard for Python web applications.
-2. The Python web application is named **cuplbackend**.
-It is built using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.
-The application exposes two HTTPS APIs.
+2. [cuplbackend](https://hub.docker.com/r/cupl/backend) is the Python web application.
+It is built atop of the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework.
+The application exposes [two HTTPS APIs](https://cupl.readthedocs.io/projects/backend/en/latest/docs/api/index.html).
 The interface is text only: data are read and written as [JSON](https://en.wikipedia.org/wiki/JSON).
 Data are persisted in an external PostgreSQL database.
 3. A [Redis](https://hub.docker.com/_/redis) instance.
 A cuplbackend dependency named [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) uses this to record and block API requests.

 # Clone the repository